-Students will be expected to utilize computers to access assignments and classroom resources.
+Students will be expected to utilize computers to access assignments, classroom resources and to take exams.
 All registered students are supplied with a working email account from South Plains College.
-In order to take exams, students must have their username and password.
+To take exams, students must have their username and password.